-AMEX only lets you get the sign-up bonus on each card once per lifetime.
-So having 2 new credit cards will give folks who have already had the AMEX Hilton cards before a shot to earn more sign-up bonuses.
+AMEX only lets you get the welcome bonus on each card once per lifetime.
+So having 2 new credit cards will give folks who have already had the AMEX Hilton cards before a shot to earn more welcome bonuses.

 Should You Close Your Citi Card or Let It Convert?

-It doesn’t matter if you never earned a sign-up bonus on the card.
+It doesn’t matter if you never earned a welcome bonus on the card.
 Once you’ve had an AMEX card, you can NOT earn that bonus again.
-The only exception is if you are lucky enough to receive a targeted sign-up bonus or upgrade offer.
+The only exception is if you are lucky enough to receive a targeted welcome bonus or upgrade offer.